 Impact of the coronavirus on the creative economy

-WESTAF is currently monitoring the early impact of the coronavirus pandemic on the creative economy.
+WESTAF is currently monitoring the impact of the coronavirus pandemic on the creative economy.
 This includes understanding how we can make use of official economic data to begin to model potential effects and identify risk factors for and vulnerabilities of creative industries.
-As part of our efforts to better understand how artists, arts organizations, creative businesses, and creative workers are being affected across the West, we are also asking those in our network to complete a brief impact survey.
-Survey results will support efforts to secure relief funding for the arts and culture field in the West from federal and philanthropic sources.
+As part of our efforts to better understand how artists, arts organizations, creative businesses, and creative workers are being affected across the West, WESTAF conducted a survey, which closed on May 1, 2020.
+Survey results are supporting efforts to secure relief funding for the arts and culture field in the West from federal and philanthropic sources.
 Key findings and a report will be released in early June.

 Local, State and Federal Government Relief Packages

 Measures being adopted at the state level focus on funding hospitals and other healthcare services, expanding social services, strengthening medical leave provisions for workers, and protecting tenants and homeowners from evictions.
-Some state legislatures are waiting to see the outcome of federal relief funding before developing their own relief measures according to recent reporting.
-So far, these aid packages have not specifically or directly addressed the arts and cultural sector, but, as longer term measures are taken, there is an opportunity for the field to advocate for relief funding.
-The information below summarizes some of the early efforts to provide emergency relief in states in the West with high numbers of cases.
+So far, these state aid packages have not specifically or directly addressed the arts and cultural sector, but, as longer term measures are taken, there is an opportunity for the field to advocate for relief funding.

 Arts-specific Relief Funding and Other Resources